robertorcosta/azure-docs.pt-br/articles/batch/quick-run-python.md

 ---
-title: 'Início Rápido: executar um trabalho do Lote do Azure – API do Python'
+title: Usar a API do Python para executar um trabalho do Lote do Azure
 description: Execute rapidamente um trabalho e tarefas de exemplo do Lote do Azure usando a biblioteca de cliente Python do Lote.
 Conheça os principais conceitos do serviço de Lote.
 services: batch
 author: LauraBrenner